 Throughout the therapy you are supported and encouraged to apply DBT concepts and skills to your own life.

-You will be provided with worksheets and short videos to be downloaded (or viewed online) and to aid your learning.
+You will be provided with worksheets, resources and short videos to be downloaded (or viewed online) and to aid your learning.

 What does “dialectic” mean in DBT?